 Statistics are good for complete symptomatic alleviation using this alternative therapy for fibromyalgia.
 When compared to the medical cure rate, knowledge therapy wins hands down, exponentially.

 You can learn more by reading the many books on the subject, with some of the best being written by the renowned Dr. John E. Sarno.
-I spend some some time speaking about using mindbody therapies in my own book, which can be found here.
+I spend some some time speaking about using mindbody therapies in my own books, which can be found here.